 ‘Vate’ is a word that was used in ancient Rome to refer to a poet with divine or prophetic inspiration and tasks.
 The word *wātis (Latin vatis, Greek ouateis) is of Gallic origin and refers to a diviner, a prophet or an oracle.
 The root *wātis also gave the Germanic Wotan (Odin in Scandinavian).
 In ancient Latin text the term is found in Strabo (IV, 4, 4), Pliny (Natural History XXX, 13), Lucan (Pharsalus I, 448), Ammianus Marcellinus (XV, 9) and, before him, Timagena.

-From these sources it can be referred that poets/vates were seen in very ancient Rome as intermediaries between the gods and humans and were thought to possess special insights into nature and abilities that allowed them to communicate with the divine realm.
-Their poems served a purpose.
-They were used to enchant nature, help in agriculture and even horses were trained in using music.
-Yet, while already in Virgil’s times the term vate had come out of use, he referred to himself again as such.
+From these sources, it can be inferred that in ancient Rome, poets/vates were seen as intermediaries between the gods and humans.
+They were thought to possess special insights into nature and abilities that allowed them to communicate with the divine realm.
+Their poems served a purpose, as they were used to enchant nature, aid in agriculture, and even train horses with music.
+However, the term “vate” had fallen out of use by Virgil’s time, yet he referred to himself as such.

-And more: He became especially known for his descriptive and vivid portrayals of the natural world that seem to be enchantments.
-Virgil’s Georgica are a tribute to the beauty and complexity of nature, and contain detailed descriptions of agriculture, animal husbandry, and rural life in wonderful rhymes.
-These themes may appear to us today as a peculiar choice for a poet that became the national bard of the ancient empire.
-Yet, nature held a great significance for the ancient Romans.
+Virgil became well-known for his descriptive and vivid portrayals of the natural world that seemed enchanting.
+His Georgica paid tribute to the beauty and complexity of nature and contained detailed descriptions of agriculture, animal husbandry, and rural life in wonderful rhymes.
+Although these themes may appear peculiar for a poet who became the national bard of the ancient empire, nature held great significance for the ancient Romans.

-In Roman times nature was often associated with magic and mystery.
-Romans believed that the natural world was imbued with spiritual and divine forces, and that it was the source of many of life’s mysteries and wonders.
+In Roman times, nature was often associated with magic and mystery.
+Romans believed that the natural world was imbued with spiritual and divine forces and was the source of many of life’s mysteries and wonders.

-One of the most important natural phenomena was the cycle of the seasons.
-Their changing was seen as a powerful symbol of the cycle of life and death and was celebrated in festivals and rituals.
+One of the most significant natural phenomena was the cycle of the seasons, which was seen as a powerful symbol of the cycle of life and death and was celebrated in festivals and rituals.
 The Saturnalia and Lupercalia, for example, were both closely tied to the changing of the seasons and the rebirth of nature.

-The Romans also believed in nature spirits, or “numina,” that were thought to inhabit the natural world.
-These spirits were associated with specific natural features such as trees, rivers, and mountains, and were believed to possess magical powers that could be harnessed through ritual and prayer.
+The Romans also believed in nature spirits, or “numina,” which were thought to inhabit the natural world.
+These spirits were associated with specific natural features such as trees, rivers, and mountains and were believed to possess magical powers that could be harnessed through ritual and prayer.

-The “Sortes Virgilianae” (Virgilian Lots) thus already became a popular form of divination in 2nd century Rome, only 100 years after the death of Virgil.
-The practice involved using a copy of Virgil’s works to ask a question or seek guidance, and then opening the book at random and interpreting the passage that was revealed.
+The “Sortes Virgilianae” (Virgilian Lots) became a popular form of divination in 2nd century Rome, only 100 years after the death of Virgil.
+The practice involved using a copy of Virgil’s works to ask a question or seek guidance and then opening the book at random and interpreting the passage that was revealed.

 To perform the Sortes Virgilianae, an individual would first formulate a question or problem that they needed guidance on.
 They would then open a copy of Virgil’s works at random, and the passage that they landed on would be interpreted as a response to their question.
 The interpretation was often done with the help of traditional methods of divination, such as reading the passage in conjunction with other symbols or signs.

-The Sortes Virgilianae were considered to be a form of divine revelation and were used by many Romans and most famously Roman Emperors as a way of seeking guidance and insight into their lives.
+The Sortes Virgilianae were considered a form of divine revelation and were used by many Romans, and most famously Roman Emperors, as a way of seeking guidance and insight into their lives.

-Augustus is thus said to have consulted the Sortes when deciding whether to spare the life of his friend and adviser, Marcus Agrippa.
+Augustus is said to have consulted the Sortes when deciding whether to spare the life of his friend and advisor, Marcus Agrippa.
 According to legend, Augustus opened Virgil’s works to a passage that praised the virtues of friendship, which he took as a sign to spare Agrippa’s life.
-Hadrian, Quintillus and others also reverted to the famed poet’s advice.
+Hadrian, Quintillus, and others also sought the famed poet’s advice.

-Yet, while Virgil might thus himself have seen and presented himself as somewhat more than as a poet and simple entertainer for fancy, there remains the question where the much more outrageous magic powers come from, that was later attributed to him by completely differently styles tales.
+While Virgil may have presented himself as more than just a poet and simple entertainer for fancy, there is a question about the origins of the more outrageous magic powers later attributed to him by completely different styles of tales.

-In medieval times Virgil was said to have in a flick of his wand have created aqueducts, cut tunnels through mountains or defended cities.
+In medieval times, Virgil was said to have created aqueducts, cut tunnels through mountains, or defended cities with a flick of his wand.

 The enchanted garden in Wagner’s Parsifal was created by Klingsor, the said ‘grandson’ of Virgil.